Xinjian-Zhang/healthcare-dt/README.md

-# Medical IoT Digital Twin System
+# Blockchain-Enabled Healthcare Digital Twins System

 This repository contains a comprehensive implementation of a `Blockchain-Enabled Digital Twins in Healthcare`, some critical codes are collectively stored here.